Hell–Sunnan Line: Service

 The main passenger service on the section from Hell to Steinkjer is the Trøndelag Commuter Rail.
 Operated by SJ Norge, it runs at a fixed hourly headway—with additional rush-hour services—between Lerkendal Station in Trondheim and Steinkjer, calling at 13 stations on the Hell–Sunnan Line.
 Travel time from Steinkjer is 24 minutes to Verdal, 37 minutes to Levanger, 1 hour and 24 minutes to Stjørdal and 2 hours and 4 minutes to Trondheim.
 The services are operated with Class 92 diesel multiple units.

 NSB also operates intercity services from Trondheim to Bodø on the Nordland Line.
 These consist of two daily through trains, one day and one night service, with an additional service between Trondheim and Mo i Rana.
-Stjørdal and Steinkjer are the only stations along the line which remain manned.
+Stjørdal and Steinkjer are the only stations along the line which remain staffed.
 NSB uses a combination of Class 93 diesel multiple units and Di 4-hauled trains.
 CargoNet and Cargolink operate freight trains along the line.
 CargoNet hauls using Vossloh Euro, while Cargolink uses Di 6 locomotives, respectively.